Logo

 How much quicker is the progress they will make?

-On average, students progress up to three times quicker than those on the Young Beginners or Intermediates Programme alone.
+On average, students progress two to three times quicker than those on the Young Beginners or Intermediates Programme alone.

 How much is it?